|

 The rains in summer in Benguela Highlands in east central Angola run into the Okavango River and the river runs to cross the Caprivi Strip of Namibia, then into Botswana where it spreads out through the vast Okavango Delta.

-As the longest river system in southern Africa, it makes the largest inland delta and the largest wetland in the landlocked country, Botswana.
+As one of the longest river systems in southern Africa, it makes the largest inland delta and the largest wetland in the landlocked country, Botswana.

-The water level rose in May was too early for the estimated period, which makes alerts that the results of the climate change could vary than what the environment experts has expected.
+The water level rose in May, 2010 was too early for the estimated period, which makes alerts that the results of the climate change could vary than what the environmental experts has expected.
 Such unexpected results may end changing the unique ecosystem.

-The floods of the Okavango River inspired the Bayei people, one of several tribes dwelling in the Okavango Delta, to use a poem to teach their children about the delta.
+The crises of nature are objects for culture.
+The floods of the Okavango River inspired the Bayei people, one of several tribes dwelling in the Delta of Okavango, to use poetry to teach their children about the delta.

-The Delta forms a labyrinth of lakes, lagoons and hidden channels covering an area of over 15,000 square kilometres, making it the largest inland delta in the world.
+The Delta of Okavango forms a labyrinth of lakes, lagoons and hidden channels covering an area of over 15,000 square kilometres, making it the largest inland delta in the world.

 Each summer starting from December in the north, and from May in the south, the waters of Okavango Delta flooded.
 Some Islands disappear completely because of the floods.

-11 cubic kilometres of water reaches the Okavango Delta every year.
+11 cubic kilometres of water reaches the Delta of Okavango every year.
 The water is exceptionally clean because there are no crops grown in the way and no industry along the adjacent rivers.

 The Okavango River has no basin to the sea.
 It ends into the sands of Kalahari Desert, irrigating 15,000 square kilometres of it.
 The water runs south to reach Lake Ngami.
 90 million litres of water flow into the delta yearly.